Leonardo Legaspi: Career

 In 1968, he served as the first Filipino Rector Magnificus of the University of Santo Tomas's Central Seminary, and in 1970, he was appointed the first Filipino Rector Magnificus of the University of Santo Tomas.
 On 30 June 1977, he was designated as Titular Bishop of Elefantaria in Mauritania and Auxiliary Bishop of Manila.

-Later, he was installed in Solemn Ceremonies as the 33rd Bishop and 3rd Archbishop of the Caceres at the Metropolitan Cathedral of Saint John the Evangelist, Naga City, on 18 January 1984.
+Later, he was installed in Solemn Ceremonies as the 33rd Bishop and third Archbishop of the Caceres at the Metropolitan Cathedral of Saint John the Evangelist, Naga City, on 18 January 1984.
 In 1987, he openly gave sermons that denounced the violence committed by members of the New People's Army, the armed wing of the Communist Party of the Philippines, and was assigned bodyguards in late December after receiving death threats.
-He served as the president of the Catholic Bishops Conference of the Philippines (CBCP) from 1988 to 1991 and President of the Second Plenary Council of the Philippines in 1991.
+He served as the president of the Catholic Bishops Conference of the Philippines from 1988 to 1991 and president of the Second Plenary Council of the Philippines in 1991.

-Death
+Retirement and Death

+On 8 September 2012, Pope Benedict XVI accepted his retirement as archbishop of Caceres, and named Bishop Rolando Joven Tria Tirona, OCD, as archbishop-elect.
+Tirona, who until then had been the bishop-prelate of the Roman Catholic Territorial Prelature of Infanta in the Philippines, immediately succeeded to the see upon accpeting his appointment and was formally installed as archbishop of Caceres on 14 November 2012.

 On his 37th episcopal anniversary and Feast of Saint Dominic, 8 August 2014, Legaspi died at age 78 on 5:00 a.m. at the University of Santo Tomas Hospital of lung cancer.